An Artist’s Journey to Self

 There is a CONNECTION.
 It is meaningful to both.

 I strive to capture the landscape’s expansiveness.
-It is something greater
+It is something greater than ourselves, yet connected to us.

-than ourselves, yet connected to us.
 I have my place in it’s vastness.

-It is a celebration of light.
+This celebration of light.
 Of color.
 Of movement and detail.

 I feel myself in it.
 I am part of it.